We’ve planned many trips over the years and have come to trust and rely on certain companies for travel products and services.

 They’re a price comparison website for renting a car, operating in over 150 countries.

-Pop in your dates and where you want to rent a car, and the site will return a choice of different car rental agencies and vehicles (from economy up), along with the best prices.
+Pop in your dates and where you want to rent a car, and the Discover Cars site will return a choice of different car rental agencies and vehicles (from economy up), along with the best prices.

 You’ll find a number of the big-name car rental companies like Hertz, Budget and Alamo showing up, as well as smaller rental options that you’ve probably never heard of.